asg-architects/Design-Technology/Microsites.md

 - [Univ. of Utah - Student Housing - Phase 1](https://utah.asg-designs.com)

 ## Conclusion
 The site succeeds in providing a easy-to-create, easy-to-access site for sharing project assets.

-Further development would include:
+## Next Steps
 - Move hosting and storage to asg AWS services and ayerssaintgross.com domain.
 - Integrate with ASG data to connect to vantagepoint for project info and openasset for image storage and processing.
 - Add security and authorization so we can control who can view, edit, and share these sites.